 Group Intake $150/hour — This will last 1 hour and will be used to help identify individual social strengths and one’s lagging social competencies to be addressed through our group.
 During the start of each new group session Chris will be conducting the intake.
 After registration has closed, Erica will be running intakes when she has availability.
 To set up an intake for a Social Cognitive Group please click here and complete the intake form.

-$160/hour — All school based meetings and observations are done by Chris Abildgaard.
-Chris has been consulting in Connecticut school systems for the past 10 years.
+$175/hour — School based consultations are provided to both local school districts and individual families.
+All school based meetings and observations are done by Chris Abildgaard.
+Chris has been consulting in Connecticut school systems for the past 12 years.
 Chris brings a very unique perspective to school based consultation.
 His lens for viewing a student's needs is shaped by his strong background in social cognitive development, executive functioning and mental health interventions.
-If you are interested in having Chris assist you with your son’s/daughter’s educational program, please email Erica to set up an initial intake and consultation meeting with Chris.
+If you are interested in having Chris come to your school district for a consultation or assist you with your son’s/daughter’s educational program, please email Jocelyn to set up an initial intake and consultation meeting with Chris.

 $200/hour, payment plans available — Each assessment is designed to answer specific referral questions asked by the family or school district.
 Our evaluations are done using a team approach of the professionals here at the SLC.

 The Social Learning Center, LLC. can provide several different types of evaluations depending on on the need or referral questions.
-Types of evaluations offered include: comprehensive psycho educational, diagnostic evaluation, and social cognitive evaluation.
+Types of evaluations offered include: comprehensive psycho educational, diagnostic evaluations, and social cognitive evaluations.
 Please contact Chris directly if you are interested in learning more about the full evaluation process.